tylerdr/sprinter-website/src/pages/about/index.md

   content2: >-
     We believe a happier professional equals a happier person and that happier people make a better world.
-Our mission is to design software that allows employees to focus their time on the important tasks by minimizing busy work with advanced and available technology that cuts out the clutter.
+Our mission is to design software that allows employees to focus their time on the important tasks.
+This is achieved through strategically minimizing busy work with advanced and available technology that helps cuts out the clutter.
   header: Why We Do It
   tagline: >-
     We do it because we believe technology is the key to unlocking human potential.
-Through pairing capable workers with modern software, we increase not only overall productivity but also create a healthier work environment that allows individuals to achieve optimal value by expressing new and exciting ideas.
+Through pairing capable workers with modern software, your company will notice an increase in overall productivity, a healthier work environment, and employees achieving their optimal value within the business.
 coreValues:
   content1: >-
     People over Profit: “We never make decisions based solely on financial gain,